Mgphone/TurboRemoval/manAndVanBackend/mynotes.md

 form action="handleform"that is traditional static checked form action="/handleform" method"post or get" that is node express checked form onsubmit={handleform} that is react checked

+commit 19,
+i use usecontext to all my state checked in home page i pass location, destination by usecontext checked if user come back to home page all my data reset checked to data reset i use useLocation, and then find the path,set data to initial Data of context by using useffect checked